 - No voice for Spotify

-Second only to Alexa, and a cut above Cortana (below) is Google Assistant which lives inside Google Home speakers including the just-in Google Home Max.
+Second only to Alexa, and a cut above Cortana (below) is Google Assistant, which lives inside Google Home speakers including the just-in Google Home Max.
 The Google Home, though is the original of the three speakers, made by Google, and there are now more and more third party options from the likes of Sony and JBL.

-Design wise, we're rather taken with its air freshener styling, with fascias in a range of colours.
+Design wise, we're rather taken with its air freshener styling, with fascias in a range of mute colours.
 It blends into kitchens and living rooms nicely, even more so than some larger, traditional speakers and the only sign that it's connected is the coloured dots that light up on top when you're interacting with Assistant.

-There's also the fact that the Amazon Echo 2 is at least $30 cheaper in most places, making this more of a hard sell.
+The Amazon Echo 2 is at least $30 cheaper in most places, making this more of a hard sell.
 Still, on most points, it matches Alexa - the app needs an overhaul but it's still super easy to set up home gadgets to control and you can set up multi-room audio with multiple Home/Home Mini devices

 - Assistant can be very useful